 Treatments for very small skin cancers

 - Freezing.
-This treatment involves freezing cancer cells with liquid nitrogen (cryosurgery).
-It may be an option for treating superficial skin lesions.
-Freezing might be done after using a scraping instrument (curet) to remove the surface of the skin cancer.
+This treatment, called cryosurgery, involves freezing cancer cells with liquid nitrogen.
+Freezing might be done after using a scraping tool, called a curet, to remove the surface of the skin cancer.

 Treatments for larger skin cancers

 - Radiation therapy.
-Radiation therapy uses high-energy beams, such as X-rays and protons, to kill cancer cells.
-Radiation therapy is sometimes used after surgery when there is an increased risk that the cancer will return.
-It might also be an option for people who can't undergo surgery.
+Radiation therapy uses powerful energy beams to kill cancer cells.
+Radiation therapy is sometimes used after surgery when there is an increased risk that the cancer might return.
+It also might be an option for people who can't have or don't want surgery.

 - Chemotherapy.
-Chemotherapy uses powerful drugs to kill cancer cells.
-If squamous cell carcinoma spreads to the lymph nodes or other parts of the body, chemotherapy can be used alone or in combination with other treatments, such as targeted drug therapy and radiation therapy.
+Chemotherapy uses strong medicines to kill cancer cells.
+If squamous cell carcinoma spreads to the lymph nodes or other parts of the body, chemotherapy can be used alone or with other treatments, such as targeted therapy and radiation therapy.

-- Targeted drug therapy.
-Targeted drug treatments focus on specific weaknesses present within cancer cells.
-By blocking these weaknesses, targeted drug treatments can cause cancer cells to die.
-Targeted drug therapy is usually combined with chemotherapy.
+- Targeted therapy.
+Targeted therapy uses medicines that attack specific chemicals in the cancer cells.
+By blocking these chemicals, targeted treatments can cause cancer cells to die.
+Targeted therapy is usually used with chemotherapy.

-- Immunotherapy.
-Immunotherapy is a drug treatment that helps your immune system to fight cancer.
-Your body's disease-fighting immune system might not attack cancer because the cancer cells produce proteins that blind the immune system cells.
-Immunotherapy works by interfering with that process.
 For squamous cell carcinoma of the skin, immunotherapy might be considered when the cancer is advanced and other treatments aren't an option.

 Preparing for an appointment

-Here's some information to help you get ready for your appointment, and what to expect from your doctor.
+Here's some information to help you get ready for your appointment.

 What you can do